VJftw/docker-registry-proxy/deployments/demo/README.md

 This is how to configure your Kubernetes workers to authenticate and pull images from the Docker Registry Proxy.

-This component creates a GCP Project `demo-kubelet-image-service-*` to demonstrate a simple deployment of the Kubelet Image Service and updating of Kubelet flags on Google Kubernetes Engine (GKE).
+This component creates GKE and EKS clusters to demonstrate a simple deployment of the Kubelet Image Service and updating of Kubelet flags on Google Kubernetes Engine (GKE).
 There is also a `ghost-k8s` directory to deploy a Ghost CMS that references the Docker Registry Proxy.

 See `up.sh`.